ADA Accommodations and Request Form

 Departmental Scheduling for Regular and Recurring Services (Interpreters/CARTS)

-- An individual approved by the Assistant Director of Employment and Benefits for an ADA accommodation involving services such as interpreters or captionists/CARTs will work through their department regarding scheduling those services.
+- An individual approved by the College for an ADA accommodation involving services such as interpreters or captionists/CARTs will work through their department regarding scheduling those services.

 - HR will provide instructions to the department regarding the process and a list of approved external agencies to use whenever the college’s part-time interpreters are not available.